How to Create and Specify a System

 For systems estimated using FIML, you will be prompted to specify estimation settings for the parameterization of the residual covariance matrix.

-The Unrestricted setting specifies standard FIML estimation in which all of the elements of the residual covariance matrix are estimated along with the coefficients of the mean equation.
+• The setting specifies standard FIML estimation in which all of the elements of the residual covariance matrix are estimated along with the coefficients of the mean equation.
 Note that the variance parameters for FIML are treated as nuisance parameters.

-User-covariance allows you to provide the name of a sym matrix object containing values for all of the residual covariances.
-All elements of the residual covariance must be specified; no elements will be estimated.
+• allows you to provide the name of a sym matrix object containing values for all of the residual covariances.
+All elements of the residual covariance

-User-factor offers an alternative method of specifying the residual covariance.
-Instead of providing a sym matrix containing values of , you will provide the name of a matrix where .
-Again, no elements of the residual covariance matrix are estimated.
+• offers an alternative method of specifying the residual covariance.
+Instead of providing a sym matrix containing values of

 Note that system objects estimated using a restricted FIML (diagonal, user-specified, or user-factor) estimator are not backward compatible with earlier versions of EViews, and will be dropped from the workfile if opened in a version prior to 9.5.